JureRelja/neat-merchant-website/content/posts/2025-01-20-how-to-create-mix-and-match-bundles-on-shopify.md

     **_Recommended Shopify App:_** [_NeatBundles: Easy mix & match_](https://apps.shopify.com/neat-bundles)

-_There is also a free bundles app built by Shopify called [Shopify bundles app](https://apps.shopify.com/shopify-bundles) which you can install the for free.
+_There is also a free bundles app built by Shopify called_ [_Shopify bundles app_](https://apps.shopify.com/shopify-bundles) _which you can install for free.
 It's missing some features that paid apps have, but it can be a good start._

 As you can see, all of these bundle types are different, and all of them have their purpose.
 In this tutorial, we will be strictly focusing on mix and match bundles and how to add them to your store.